PTE MocksMock Practice Tests

 Results in under 5 seconds with detailed per-task breakdowns, enabling skill analysis, and personalised recommendations for your 3 biggest score leaks.

 Honest note: No mock platform can perfectly replicate Pearson's proprietary scoring engine.
 But modern AI — particularly large language models for writing analysis and neural speech-to-text for speaking — closes the gap significantly.
 Our goal is directionally accurate scoring that helps you identify and fix your weakest areas.
+Read more about how accurate PTE mock tests really are.

 Why it matters